-Evaluation Rubrics & Marks 0-4,99 Fail 5,00-6,50 6,51-8,50 Good to 8,51 - 10 Excellent to Grades on single Acceptable to Very Good Outstanding Marking assessed work 0-4,5 Adequate Grades on single Grades on single Criteria in multiples of 0,5 Grades on single assessed work 7,0- assessed work 9,0-10,0 Generic Criteria and assessed work 5,0- 8,5 in multiples of 0,5 in multiples of 0,5 Course Learning Outcomes 6,5 in multiples of 0,5 ORAL PRESENTATIONS Unstructured and/or Sound but conven- Thoughtful structure Creative and thought- incoherent.
-Style tional organisation. and coherence. provoking organization (If applicable) inappropriate for Appropriate style for Effective use of style and presentation style.
-MBA level and/or MBA level and/or to professional Fluency and clarity of The assessment involves oral discipline.
-Poor discipline.
-Meaning standards.
-Fluent, expression achieved to presentations of group work expression, poor generally clear accurate expression highest professional during class and final project design and use of although flow can be with minimal errors standard.
-Creative presentations. presentation media. somewhat visuals and if relevant inconsistent. other effects.
+Evaluation Rubrics & Marks 0-4,99 Fail 5,00-6,50 6,51-8,50 Good to 8,51 - 10 Excellent to Grades on single Acceptable to Very Good Outstanding Marking assessed work 0-4,5 Adequate Grades on single Grades on single Criteria in multiples of 0,5 Grades on single assessed work 7,0- assessed work 9,0-10,0 Generic Criteria and assessed work 5,0- 8,5 in multiples of 0,5 in multiples of 0,5 Course Learning Outcomes 6,5 in multiples of 0,5 ORAL PRESENTATIONS Unstructured and/or incoherent.
+Style Sound but conventional organisation.
+Thoughtful structure and coherence.
+Creative and thought- provoking organization (If applicable) The assessment involves oral inappropriate for MBA level and/or discipline.
+Poor Appropriate style for MBA level and/or discipline.
+Meaning Effective use of style to professional standards.
+Fluent, and presentation style.
+Fluency and clarity of expression achieved to presentations of group work during class and final project expression, poor design and use of generally clear although flow can be accurate expression with minimal errors highest professional standard.
+Creative presentations. presentation media. somewhat inconsistent. visuals and if relevant other effects.
 Engaging and persuasive presentation.
-CLASS PARTICIPATION No participation, or Some participation, Consistent Engaging and thoughteeros i rittien rition little participation that demonstrates participation across provoking participation (If applicable) that do not sound understanding sessions and that drives peer- (II applicable) demonstrate and basic demonstration of learning.
-Shows deep understanding and engagement, good understanding understanding of the engagement with the although with some and proactive topic and its broad subject. gaps or flaws. engagement with the impacts on business Judjeet. gaps or jiuws. subject.
-Linking of and stakeholders. observations and Strategic impact and comments to a broad consequences business context. systematically Mindful of impact at emphasized. the strategic level.
-20. 0. cog. c . c . c . c . c . c . c . c . c . c
+CLASS PARTICIPATION (If applicable) No participation, or little participation that do not demonstrate understanding and engagement with the subject.
+Some participation, that demonstrates sound understanding and basic engagement, although with some gaps or flaws.
+Consistent participation across sessions and demonstration of good understanding and proactive engagement with the subject.
+Linking of observations and comments to a broad business context.
+Mindful of impact at the strategic level.
+Engaging and thought- provoking participation that drives peer- learning.
+Shows deep understanding of the topic and its broad impacts on business and stakeholders.
+Strategic impact and consequences systematically emphasized.